AliHamzeh2002/Operating-System-Lab/README.md

 # Operating-System-Lab
-Operating System Course Lab - UT Fall 2023
+This repository contains lab experiments from the Operating System course at the University of Tehran in Fall 2023.